 Westport to Ticonderoga, 27 miles.
 Leaving Westport, we’ll pass through Port Henry and skirt Bulwagga Bay, ending the day at historic Ticonderoga, where we cross paths with Adventure Cycling’s Northern Tier route.
 A must-visit site here is Fort Ticonderoga, a once-remote post that guarded the waterway connecting Canada and Britain’s American colonies; it was the site of America’s first major victory in the fight for independence.
 A destination for history buffs for roughly 200 years, Fort Ticonderoga represents one of the earliest preservation projects undertaken in the United States.

 Ticonderoga to Middlebury, 27 miles.
 Today we’ll board a ferry to cross Lake Champlain.
 We’ll then head inland, through pastoral farmland and rolling hills to Middlebury, home of the postcard-perfect Middlebury College.
-Our home for the next two nights will be the historic Middlebury Inn, which has been welcoming guests since 1827.
-Located on Court Square in the heart of town, it’s within easy walking distance of the campus.
+Our home for the next two nights will be a beautiful, historic inn that has been welcoming guests since 1827, within easy walking distance of the campus.

 Middlebury loop, 48 miles.
 With so much to see and do around Middlebury, you need another day!
 Our loop will start at our cozy lodging in downtown Middlebury, and run along the shoreline up to Vergennes, site of the Lake Champlain Maritime Museum.
 Here you can step aboard a replica of the 1776 gunboat, the Philadelphia II, docked on Lake Champlain, and learn about the more than 300 shipwrecks that have occurred in these waters over the decades before cycling back to Middlebury.